-- A. For developments with a single structure, where it would be impractical to delay occupancy prior to the completion of certain site improvements due to cold weather or lack of availability of paving or plant materials, a temporary certificate of occupancy for a Building may be issued upon the approval of the Planning Manager for a period of up to six months provided (1) all public utilities necessary to serve the Building have been constructed, passed initial acceptance testing and been maintained in a clean, operable condition and (2) Security is presented to the City for the remaining site improvements.
-Issuance of a temporary certificate of occupancy does not alter, reduce or change any other requirement necessary for a certificate of occupancy. - B. For developments with more than one structure or more than one Phase where it would be impractical to delay occupancy for any Building prior to completion of all public and private improvements, a certificate of occupancy may be issued provided all the conditions in the following subparagraphs are met. - 1.
-All proposed roads within the applicable Phase must be complete, including curb and gutter and associated sidewalks.
-Where it would be impractical to delay occupancy due to cold weather or lack of availability of paving materials, the road surface or associated sidewalk may be incomplete provided that the road meets fire services unit requirements and Security is posted for these items.
+For developments with more than one Structure or more than one Phase where it would be impractical to delay occupancy for all Buildings prior to completion of all required site improvements on an approved site plan, a temporary certificate of occupancy for a Building may be issued provided all the conditions in the following subparagraphs are met.

+- 1. All proposed roads within and necessary to support the applicable Phase must be complete, including curb and gutter and associated sidewalks.
+Where it would be impractical to delay occupancy due to cold weather, lack of availability of paving materials, or other reason acceptable to the Planning Manager, the road surface or associated sidewalk may be incomplete provided that the road meets fire services unit requirements and Security is posted for these items.
 For purposes of this section, road shall mean public road, private street or access Driveway. - 2.
-All other private site improvements within the applicable Phase, including but not limited to lead walks, pedestrian paths, Parking Spaces or Lots, storm water conveyance and management systems and landscaping directly adjacent to or for the direct benefit of any Building for which a certificate of occupancy is requested must be installed.
-Where it would be impractical to delay occupancy prior to the completion of certain private site improvements due to cold weather or lack of availability of paving or plant materials, Security may be posted for these items. - 3.
+All other private site improvements within and necessary to support the applicable Phase, including but not limited to lead walks, pedestrian paths, playground equipment and amenities, bicycle parking facilities, Parking Spaces or Lots, storm water conveyance and management systems and landscaping directly adjacent to or for the direct benefit of any Building for which a temporary certificate of occupancy is requested must be installed.
+Where it would be impractical to delay occupancy prior to the completion of certain private site improvements due to cold weather, lack of availability of paving or plant materials, or other reason acceptable to the Planning Manager, Security may be posted for these items. - 3.
 All public utilities that serve the applicable Phase, including sanitary, storm and water conveyance and connection systems, are constructed, have passed initial acceptance testing and are in a clean, operable condition. - 4.
-All easements for public facilities or improvements that serve or benefit the Phase must have been granted, accepted and recorded.
+All easements for public facilities or improvements that serve or benefit the Phase must have been granted, accepted and recorded. - 5.
+Security has been posted to allow use of all public facilities prior to Final Acceptance.
+The purpose of this Security is to ensure that any repairs and/or maintenance required to restore public water mains, sanitary and storm systems within, servicing or benefitting the Site to an acceptable final condition can be accomplished.
+This Security must be maintained in full until Final Acceptance. - 6.
+The owner of the property has signed an agreement acceptable to the City Attorney to make all repairs to all public facilities within the Site regardless of source of damage. - 7.
+All applicable provisions or obligations of the owner in a Development Agreement have been completed and fulfilled.